Call it the Dog Bowl. Westminster show's canine athletes get their piece of Super Bowl weekend

 And there have been some other connections between the gridiron and Westminster’s green carpet.
 Los Angeles Chargers defensive end Morgan Fox co-owns a French bulldog who came within a smushy-nose length of winning at Westminster in 2022 and was a finalist the following year.
 (Many other NFL players also have dogs for fun, if not for show, including Kansas City quarterback Patrick Mahomes.)

-However you want to analogize it, being at Westminster is a triumph for Guster the rescue pug.
-Owner Steve Martin never did the sport before Guster signaled he was interested: He started wagging his tail and tilting his head while they watched the Westminster agility contest on TV several years ago.
+Whatever the analogy, being at Westminster was a triumph for Guster the rescue pug.
+He and owner Steve Martin took up agility after Guster started wagging his tail and tilting his head while they watched the Westminster agility contest on TV several years ago.

 “We never thought we’d be here.
-And now we’re here,” Martin, of Austin, Texas, said as they readied to compete Saturday.
+And now we’re here,” Martin, of Austin, Texas, said Saturday.

+A border collie named Vanish won the contest, which featured about 350 champion-level contestants in one of dogdom's most popular sports.

+“She’s very intuitive, very natural -- probably smarter than me,” handler Emily Klarman told a Fox interviewer in the ring.
+While Klarman said the win initially left her speechless, Vanish had plenty to say, barking enthusiastically.

+A sizeable, black-and-white dog named Gable won a special award for the best mixed-breed competitor.

-Saturday's contest featured about 350 hopefuls that already have reached a championship level in agility, one of dogdom's most popular sports.
-It was added in 2014 to the Westminster show, marking the first time any part of the event had allowed mixed-breed dogs since the 1800s.
-Last year saw the first mixed-breed agility winner, a border collie-papillion mix named, appropriately, Nimble, who is competing again this year.
+Westminster added agility in 2014, marking the show's first event with mixed-breed dogs since the 1800s.
+Last year saw the first mixed-breed agility winner, a border collie-papillion mix named Nimble, who competed again this year.

-She's an intentional blend of two breeds that do well in the sport.
-But it also draws rescue dogs such as an Australian cattle dog mix named Sawyer, or Soy Sauce for short.
+She's an intentional blend of two top agility breeds.
+But the sport also draws rescue dogs such as an Australian cattle dog mix named Sawyer, or Soy Sauce for short.

 His owner, Dr. Amy Ondeyka, has a complicated work schedule as a New Jersey emergency room doctor and EMS medical director.
 But she made time for agility after realizing she'd adopted a super-energetic dog who opens cabinets, unzips things and otherwise causes domestic mayhem when bored.